CloudTomography/AT3D/README.md

 # Atmospheric Tomography with 3D Radiative Transfer (AT3D)

 AT3D performs 3D reconstruction of cloud/aerosol microphysical properties from multi-angle, multi-spectral solar reflected radiation using a non-linear optimization procedure [[1],[2],[3]].
-The core radiative transfer routines are sourced from the Fortran SHDOM (Spherical Harmonic Discrete Ordinate Method for 3D Atmospheric Radiative Transfer) code by Frank K. Evans [[4],[5]].
+The core radiative transfer routines are sourced from the Fortran SHDOM (Spherical Harmonic Discrete Ordinate Method for 3D Atmospheric Radiative Transfer) code by Frank Evans [[4],[5]].

 The python package was created by [Aviad Levis](https://www.aviadlevis.info), Amit Aides (Technion - Israel Institute of Technology) and [Jesse Loveridge](https://atmos.illinois.edu/directory/profile/jesserl2) (University of Illinois).
 Code contributions have been made so far by Linda Forster and Vadim Holodovsky.